Elizabeth Ross (poet): Life

-The McLeods were a very musical family.
-Elizabeth’s grandfather played the violin, while other menfolk were all pipers.
+The Macleods were a very musical family.
+Elizabeth's grandfather played the violin, while other menfolk were all pipers.
 Elizabeth became an accomplished musician, playing piano and concert harp.
 By her early 20s, she had transcribed 150 Gaelic airs, based on the playing of John McKay, piper to the laird of Raasay.
 She recorded these airs in a manuscript entitled “Original Highland airs, transcribed by Elizabeth Jane Ross, 1812” which she left in the Library of Raasay House and which were given to the Edinburgh University Library in the 1950s.
-McKay later composed an air, Fàilte Baintighearna D’Oyly [Lady D’Oyly’s Salute] in her honour.
+McKay later composed an air, Fàilte Baintighearna D’Oyly [Lady D’Oyly's Salute] in her honour.

-A descendant of the McLeod family’s piper, Angus McKay, wrote of Elizabeth’s musical aptitude and her fondness for the piper in the following terms: Her musical taste was remarkably good, and she was so fond of Pìobaireachd [bagpipes], that she acquired many of the longest pieces from the performance of the family Piper, and was accustomed to play them on the piano with much effect….
+A descendant of the McLeod family's piper, Angus McKay, wrote of Elizabeth's musical aptitude and her fondness for the piper in the following terms: Her musical taste was remarkably good, and she was so fond of Pìobaireachd [bagpipes], that she acquired many of the longest pieces from the performance of the family Piper, and was accustomed to play them on the piano with much effect....
 She [never] forgot MacKay, the Piper of Raasay, but had an elegant stand of Pipes, of peculiar native workmanship, prepared, which she presented to him.